 Happy Saturday!
-Today I’m gonna show you how to make crispy chicken wings in the oven without any added fat.
+Today I’m gonna show you how to make crispy sweet and spicy garlic-ginger chicken wings in the oven without any added fat.
 This crisping technique has been around for years, and is very popular amongst those who hate flabby baked chicken wings.
 This is a wing recipe that can be adapted ANY way you want.
 Once you crisp up the wings, the world is yours — you can do so many different and delicious things.

 How do we make our chicken wings crispy?
 We simply coat them with aluminum-free baking powder along with other spices, and let them do their thing.
 When the fat and liquid escape from the chicken’s surface, it bonds with the carbon dioxide in the baking powder, creating tiiiny pockets of air that crisp up and harden in the oven.
 A hardened surface, gives us a crispier wing.
 This is awesome when you want to lower your fat content but still have something for your chicken’s sauce to cling to.
 Nobody likes flabby wings.

 I have to drum this into your head — PLEASE make sure your wings are completely dried.
 Pat them THOROUGHLY with paper towels.
 This method will not work if your wings are soaking wet.
 The water will cause them to steam and you won’t get that nice crisp texture.
 Chicken will always have a level of moisture, no matter how good you dry it, but just try to remove as much surface moisture as you possibly can.
 In the video, you can see that as I’m tossing my wings with the baking powder mixture, there are no signs of wetness inside the bowl.
 So again, make sure your wings are nice and dry — the skin should feel tacky, and it’ll be just enough tackiness for the baking powder mixture to stick to.